Jack Frost (1997 film): Plot

 The snowman returns with the police cruiser to the station, finally confronting Sam.
 Agent Stone reveals himself to be a representative of the genetic research company that created the chemicals and reveals that the snowman is a mutated Jack Frost.
 He also reveals that the human soul exists as a chemical and that the acid was going to be used to contain DNA in case of a nuclear holocaust.
 They attempt to destroy Jack by blowing him up by releasing aerosol cans in the police station and firing a bullet at him, but to no avail.
 They then use blowdryers to drive Jack into a furnace, which evaporates the snowman.
 Jack condenses, killing Stone and wounding Manners.
 Jack traps Sam and Ryan in his car, but Sam escapes by inadvertently throwing the oatmeal Ryan made him at Jack, burning the snowman's head.
 Ryan put antifreeze in the oatmeal, believing it could help keep his father from getting cold.

-Sam tells his friend, Paul Davrow to fill the bed of his truck with antifreeze.
+Sam tells his friend, Paul Davrow, to fill the bed of his truck with antifreeze.
 Jack chases Sam through the halls of a church and finally catches him, driving an icicle into his chest and almost killing him.
 The truck full of antifreeze arrives just in time, however, and Jack and Sam crash through a window and into the truck's bed.
-Jack Frost melts in the antifreeze, and the antifreeze is poured back into the containers and buried deep under the ground of Snowmonton.
-Sam's wife Anne, realizes that the state police are on their way.
+Jack melts in the antifreeze, and the antifreeze is poured back into the containers and buried deep under the ground of Snowmonton.
+Sam's wife, Anne, realizes that the state police are on their way.
 When Paul asks Sam what they are going to tell them, Sam says, "We'll tell them that it's too late".
 However, one of the containers is shown to be bubbling, revealing Jack is still alive.